zimicjs/zimic/README.md

 test('example', async () => {
   const users: User[] = [{ username: 'diego-aquino' }];

-  // 7.
+  // 5.
 Declare your mocks
   // https://bit.ly/zimic-interceptor-http#http-interceptormethodpath
   const myHandler = myInterceptor
     .get('/users')
-    // 7.1.
+    // 5.1.
 Use restrictions to make declarative assertions and narrow down your mocks
     // https://bit.ly/zimic-interceptor-http#http-handlerwithrestriction
     .with({
       headers: { authorization: 'Bearer my-token' },
       searchParams: { username: 'diego' },
     })
-    // 7.2.
+    // 5.2.
 Respond with your mock data
     // https://bit.ly/zimic-interceptor-http#http-handlerresponddeclaration
     .respond({
       status: 200,
       body: users,
-    });
+    })
+    .times(1);

-  // 8.
+  // 6.
 Run your application and make requests
   // ...

+  // The following expects are automatically checked by the `with` and `times` calls
+  // we used above.
+Requests not matching the restrictions or exceeding the number of times
+  // will cause warnings and not be intercepted.

-  // 9.
+  // 7.
 Check the requests you expect
   // https://bit.ly/zimic-interceptor-http#http-handlerrequests
   const requests = myHandler.requests();
   expect(requests).toHaveLength(1);

-  // The following expects are automatically checked by the restrictions
-  // we declared above.
-Requests not matching them will cause warnings and not
-  // be intercepted.

   // If you are not using restrictions, asserting the requests manually is
   // a good practice: